da667/Autosnort/Autosnort - CentOS/autosnort-centOS-ppinteg-README.txt

 Other major chances include a lot of fault tolerance improvements in the code -- the script will no longer blindly plow forward if you give it invalid input, leaving you with a broken snort install.
 If you give the script something invalid or something that doesn't make sense the script loops through the routine until you do.

+additionally the short_open_tag as well as SELinux configuration instructions can be performed for you automatically in this version of the script.

 questions, as always can be directed to me via email or twitter: e-mail deusexmachina667@gmail.com twitter @da_667